BeemaRajan/WhisperSynth/README.md

 ![.txt data](images/sound100_image.png)

+_Fine-Tuning the Model_
+* Dataset Formatting:
+The dataset was preprocessed to align with Whisper-Small's input requirements, ensuring audio and text pairings were appropriately structured.
+* Training Setup:
+Leveraged HuggingFace's Transformers library and utilized LoRA for fine-tuning.
+* Evaluation Metrics:
+Initial evaluation focuses on the syntactic correctness of the output .txt files.
+Further evaluation incorporates metrics for accuracy in matching the intended sound.
+* Status
+Fine-tuning has presented challenges encountered in aligning the output format to the desired .txt structure with speculation that Whisper-small might not be suitable for this task.
+While defining domain-specific tokens yielded greater training loss, it has not been significant enough for the model to accurately output the structured data.

-### Current Progress
+### Progress
-This section outlines the progress made so far in the project, detailing the completed steps, challenges encountered, and insights gained.
+This section outlines the progress made in the project, detailing the completed steps, challenges encountered, and insights gained.

 _Steps Completed_

 Dataset Creation:

-Generated a small dataset (~200) .wav files representing synthesizer sounds, paired with .txt files containing the corresponding synthesizer settings.
+Generated a small dataset (200) .wav files representing synthesizer sounds, paired with .txt files containing the corresponding synthesizer settings.
 Organized the dataset into a structured format for incremental training and testing.

 _Model Preparation:_

 * Selected the Whisper-Small model from HuggingFace as the base model.
 * Set up the training environment using HuggingFace Transformers, PyTorch, and Colab.
-* Adapted the model to process audio inputs and generate text outputs in the desired .txt format.
+* Adapted the model to process audio inputs, added specialized tokens for the task, and generate text outputs in the desired .txt format.

-_Initial Fine-Tuning Attempts:_
+_Fine-Tuning Attempts:_

 * Began fine-tuning the model using the prepared dataset using LoRA.
 * Addressed initial preprocessing challenges to align audio-text pairs with the model's input requirements.